Description of the county in 1885

 David Webster's Topographical Dictionary of Scotland, published 1819, online at Google Books.

-Samuel Lewis's Topographical Dictionary of Scotland, published 1846, online at British History, contains parish descriptions.
+Samuel Lewis's Topographical Dictionary of Scotland, published 1846, is at British History Online, contains parish descriptions.
 It is also worth searching for places within the parishes.

 Descriptive gazetteer entries for the county, each parish and some places within the parishes from Frances Groome's Ordnance Gazetteer of Scotland (1882-4) and John Bartholomew's Gazetteer of the British Isles (1887) are on A Vision of Britain (click on "Historical descriptions").